foundry-rs/book/src/forge/deploying.md

 Forge can deploy smart contracts to a given network with the `forge create` command.

+Forge can deploy only one contract at a time.

 To deploy a contract, you must provide a RPC URL (env: `ETH_RPC_URL`) and the private key of the account that will deploy the contract.

 To deploy `MyContract` to a network: